-s: Figures presented de in-kind donated y generally accepted also does not allow commodities.
-HHFB's ited annually by a ll be completed in ilable on request to tatements will apply all needed adjustments and raising breakdowns. filed on completion of the site.
+Notes on Financial Statements: Figures presented here are unaudited and include in-kind donated inventory value as required by generally accepted accounting principles, which also does not allow inclusion of value of federal commodities.
+HHFB's financial statements are audited annually by a CPA firm and 2018's audit will be completed in the summer of 2019 and available on request to interested parties.
+Audited statements will apply all other GAAP and include any needed adjustments and program/management/fundraising breakdowns.
+HHFB's IRS Form 990 will be filed on completion of the audit and posted on our website.